125: I LOVE INTERCOURSE – PENNSYLVANIA

 On our hike back to the Edge, my photographer and his wife did their best to keep away from other tourists; especially the ones who refused to wear face coverings – which was most of them.
 Safely back in our vehicle, we began our 46-mile journey to the second George Washington site of the day – the place where the General made his famous boat ride across the Delaware River and into the history books.

 It was exactly 10:00am when we arrived at Washington Crossing, Pennsylvania – and once again we noticed most of the tourists in the area were not wearing masks.
-We were in our fourth day of the trip and it didn’t take long for us to realize that there were good things, as well as bad things, caused by the pandemic; excluding, of course, the tens of thousands of people who had lost their lives by early July.
+We were in our fourth day of the trip, and it didn’t take long for us to realize that there were good things, as well as bad things, caused by the pandemic; excluding, of course, the tens of thousands of people who had lost their lives by early July.
 While some of the buildings, homes, and museums were closed because of COVID, the summer crowds that we usually fought while sightseeing weren’t a problem.
 The lack of people made it easier for Tom and Vicki to stay clear of the kooks who believed the virus was a political conspiracy.

 A wide asphalt pathway led from the parking lot into the Washington Crossing Historic Park.
 Although there were several buildings that we saw during our walk along the path, my photographer went right past them.
 Tom had his sights set on one thing – a large granite marker that was located just east of the Visitor Center.
-I noticed, when I was removed from the camera case, the four-foot tall marker had an inscription on its face that read: ‘Near this spot Washington crossed the Delaware on Christmas Night 1776, the eve of the Battle of Trenton’.
+I noticed, when I was removed from the camera case, the four-foot-tall marker had an inscription on its face that read: ‘Near this spot Washington crossed the Delaware on Christmas Night 1776, the eve of the Battle of Trenton’.
 I was nervous when Tom set me on top of the monument – the surface was very uneven and I worried that I would’ve fallen to my death had I lost my balance.
 With my surgically repaired left leg wrapped in gauze tape for support, I managed to stand tall while I posed with the mighty Delaware River behind me in the distance.

 The top of the granite monument was uneven and as I stood there posing for a picture, I nearly lost my balance and fell to my death.